 Aloe Vera Skin Cream Recipe

-Filled with skin-loving oils and extracts, this is a face lotion that I use daily.
-It’s perfect for those with normal to oily skin and is made with all-natural ingredients.
-It’s very sensitive and also easy and inexpensive to make.
-The ingredients include aloe vera which you can scrape from the leaf of your own plant.
+Filled with skin-loving oils and extracts, this aloe vera face moisturizer is perfect for those with normal to oily skin and is relatively easy to make.
+The ingredients include aloe vera, which you can harvest and use fresh if you have a plant.
 If you don’t have one, use store-bought gel.
 Aloe is a gentle astringent that helps soothe inflammation and reduce redness.
-You’ll probably know of its use on sunburns but it makes a fantastic aloe vera skin cream too.
+You’ll probably know of its use on sunburn, but it makes a fantastic aloe vera skin cream too.

 Aloe Vera Skin Cream Recipe